hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 ## French Bread 法式面包

-French bread is the ideal representative of French cuisine.
+French bread is a classic representative of French cuisine.
 The French are known for their culinary expertise.
-Though difficult to believe, a national law in France directs that French bread should contain only combinations of flour, yeast, salt and water.
+Though difficult to believe, a national law in France directs that traditional French bread should contain only flour, water, salt and yeast or leaven.
 This is an example of the seriousness with which the French treat their food.

-Today, French bread is bread made from white wheat flour.
-This gives the bread a strong and chewy crust and an interior full of bubbles due to the use of sourdough starters to prepare the bread.
-The French believe in having their bread fresh and most bakeries make fresh bread for breakfast, lunch, dinner or a late-night snack.
-Today with globalization, French bread is being prepared across the world.
+The familiar baguette is usually made from white wheat flour.
+It has a firm, chewy crust and an airy interior, often helped by careful fermentation.
+The French value fresh bread, and many bakeries bake bread several times a day.
+With globalization, French-style bread is now prepared across the world.

 French bread is a much-loved dinner component.
-Its crusty top makes it more delicious and adds pleasure at the dining table.
-The French baguette is of a definite shape of the bread with a recommended length with the same type of crispy crust and slits for appropriate movement of gases creating the crumbs and the soft inside the bread.
+Its crusty exterior makes it more delicious and adds pleasure at the dining table.
+The French baguette has a long, narrow shape, with a crisp crust and slits that allow steam and gases to escape while the soft crumb develops inside the bread.
-French bread is really good for health too as the French food industry has a rule where no preservatives are used to make French bread.
-As a result, the bread can go stale very fast as compared to other commercially prepared foods.
+Because traditional French bread uses only a few basic ingredients and no preservatives, it can go stale much faster than many commercially prepared breads.

 <div STYLE="page-break-after: always;"></div>